 2. Spoon pie filling into a crust-lined plate.
 Carefully top with second crust and then seal edge and flute.
 Once that is done, brush top crust with milk then sprinkle with sugar to give it a delicious taste.
 Now cut slits in several places on top crust.

-3. Bake for nothing less than 40 to 45 minutes or better still until crust is golden brown.
+3. Bake for nothing less than 40 to 45 minutes or better until crust is golden brown.
 After 15 to 20 minutes of baking, be sure to cover crust edge with strips of foil.
-This is done so as to prevent excessive browning.
+This is done to prevent excessive browning.
 Allow it cool at least 1 hour before serving.

 How to make canned cherry pie filling taste better